lschans/chuwi-tablet/README.md

 In a better world, this is where we want to see 31 or 32, and convertilbe.
 But unfortunately this needs be set to the right value in the BIOS, not by us, but by Chuwi.

+*EDIT:**
+*With some late night coding and research [sleeply4cat](https://github.com/sleeply4cat) found out that this sensor is not really a sensor.
+It's something that's set by two vectors from two iio devices.
+And we already have the setcode to prove this. (kbdlock/tablet_mode_test.sh)**

 ## Inventing and Crafting a Solution

 Since kernelspace wasn't going to provide us with an answer to our problem, not even after upgrading to the release candidate of the 6.9 kernel I decided to solve the problem from userspace.